 Answer the questions below.
 You can download these questions to work on your own, or we can email the daily questions to you.

-If you want the questions emailed to you, please complete the form below.
-You will get 6 emails with questions for each day of this Bible study of the Gospel of John Chapter 3.
+If you want the questions emailed to you, complete the form below.
+You'll get 6 emails with daily questions for this Bible study of the Gospel of John Chapter 3.
 A seventh email will allow you to compare your answers and take you to Chapter 4.

 1. What can we learn of Nicodemus from the following verses from the Gospel of John?